Dying in Dallas: Family gets news they prayed for

-Luz Segovia is now eight and half months pregnant.
-She starts crying just talking about her brother, Luis, and that he’ll never get to know his niece.
+DALLAS -- Luz Segovia is now eight-and-half-months pregnant.
+She starts crying just talking about her brother, Luis, who'll never get to know his niece.

 “I’m pretty sure he would be happy,” she says.

-Note: Editor’s Note: The “Dying in Dallas” series is all about telling the stories of murder victims who cases are often ignored -- those cases that often get little more than a blip on the nightly newscast or a brief in the newspaper.
-Last August, we aired a segment on the murder of Luis Segovia.
-Over the weekend, police announced they issued a capital murder warrant.
-Police credit the “Dying in Dallas” series with helping them solve the case.
-Editor’s Note: We are committed in 2017 to keep telling the stories of those who have died in Dallas.